State flags of Mexico

 Most Mexican states do not have an official flag.
 For these states, a de facto flag is used for civil and state purposes.
 State flags of Mexico have a 4:7 ratio and typically consist of a white background charged with the state's coat of arms.

-At least seven states have official flags: Baja California Sur, Durango, Guerrero, Jalisco, Querétaro, Quintana Roo and Tlaxcala.
-Except for Jalisco and Tlaxcala, each official flag is simply a white background charged with the state's coat of arms.
-Coahuila, Colima, Oaxaca, Tabasco and Tamaulipas adopted its coat of arms into a flag.
+At least fourteen states have official flags: Baja California Sur, Coahuila, Colima, Durango, Guanajuato, Guerrero, Jalisco, Oaxaca, Querétaro, Quintana Roo, Tabasco, Tamaulipas, Tlaxcala, and Yucatán.
+Except for those of Guanajuato, Jalisco, Tlaxcala and Yucatán, each official flag is simply a white background charged with the state's coat of arms.

-Two states have provisions in their constitutions explicitly declaring that there shall be no official state flag.
-These states are Baja California and Campeche.
+Two states have provisions in their constitutions explicitly declaring that there shall be no official state flag, Baja California and Campeche.